oxc-project/oxc/README.md

 If you are unable to contribute by code, you can still participate by:

 * star and watch this project
+* test the linter by running `npx oxlint@latest .` in your own projects
 * join us on [Discord](https://discord.gg/9uXCAwqQZW)
 * [follow me on twitter](https://twitter.com/boshen_c)
 * provide your wisdom in [discussions](https://github.com/Boshen/oxc/discussions)